yangej/image-area-selector/README.md

 ## Technical Expectations

 - Use TypeScript, React hooks, and functional components to develop the application.
-- Using third party packages installed with `pnpm` is welcome; you aren't required to (and probably shouldn’t) write everything from scratch, but we may ask about why you chose a particular approach.
+- Using third party packages installed with `pnpm` is welcome; you aren't required to (and probably shouldn't) write everything from scratch, but we may ask about why you chose a particular approach.
 - For CSS-in-JS we suggest (but do not require) using [Emotion](https://emotion.sh/docs/introduction).
 - Clean and readable code style is encouraged!